Hear the Bells of St. Mark's

 The Newark Singers are also available for specific events, and our repertoire is always evolving.

-Music Niagara 2022 Concert dates, including those that will take place at St. Mark's, are posted on their website.
+Music Niagara Concert dates, including those that taking place at St. Mark's, are posted on their website.
 Please click on this link to view all Music Niagara concerts, dates, and to purchase tickets.
 Discover Music Niagara

 In 1998, Atis Bankas came to Niagara-on-the-Lake with the dream of founding a music school and summer music festival.
 He had discovered the perfect location ? one of Canada's most beautiful towns on the shores of Lake Ontario at the mouth of the magnificent Niagara River, an area of great historical significance, surrounded by orchards and lush vineyards.